 Click Here to Find a Contract Locator

-For 17 years, the City of Cuyahoga Falls has been awarded the Tree Line USA certification.
+Since 2001, the City of Cuyahoga Falls has been awarded the Tree Line USA certification.
 This national program recognizes public utilities for practices that protect and enhance our urban forests while delivering safe and reliable electricity.

 Power outages can occur as a result of vegetation that interferes with power lines.
 Cuyahoga Falls Electric Services works hard at keeping trees properly trimmed to reduce the chances of damage to our lines.
 All trimming is done by contractors who follow standard practices as set by the Tree Care Industry Association.